denispelli/CriticalSpacing/README.txt

    keyboard to your computer, and *Restart MATLAB*.
-Try `GetKeyboardIndex` to see if the keyboard is registered to MATLAB (the number of outputs is the number of keyboard devices registered to MATLAB; so we are looking for at least 2 numbers).
+Try `GetKeyboardIndex` to see if the keyboard is registered to MATLAB (the number of outputs is the number of keyboard devices registered to MATLAB; so you are hoping for at least 2 numbers).
+If MATLAB Command Window responds to the keyboard, but CriticalSpacing.m does not, try quitting and restarting MATLAB.
 1. Choose a font, currently Sloan or Gotham.
 Print the `Response Page` PDF for your font.
 Inside the `CriticalSpacing` folder you'll find files `Response page for Sloan.pdf` and `Response page for Gotham.pdf`.